Eyelid Surgery Houston (Blepharoplasty)

 Fortunately, significant complications from aesthetic eyelid surgery are infrequent.
 Every year, many thousands of people undergo eyelid surgery successfully, without experiencing any major problem.

 The risks in most surgeries are similar.
 Some of the potential complications that may be discussed with you include hematoma (an accumulation of blood under the skin that may require removal), infection, changes in sensation, scarring, allergic reactions, and damage to underlying structures.
 The need for revisions or unsatisfactory results may possibly necessitate additional procedures and may include medical risks.
-Following the surgery, there can be a feeling of dryness or irritation in the eye that requires treatment.
+Following eyelid surgery, there can be a feeling of dryness or irritation in the eye that requires treatment.
 There is a possibility of impaired eyelid function that sometimes may need to be corrected by additional surgery.

 You can help minimize certain risks by following the advice and instructions you are provided both before and after your eyelid surgery.